 Have you heard about Turtle Trackers?
 Did you know there are over 350 turtle trackers on Hilton Head, many of whom are right here in Shipyard?
 In fact, the Shipyard chapter is in its fifth year this season.
 Sea Turtle nesting season begins in May.

 The Turtle Trackers are a 501c3 non-profit organization whose mission is “to assist with the preservation efforts for endangered sea turtles nesting on Hilton Head Island, and to educate the public for the protection of our sea turtle hatchlings heading to the ocean.”
-There are currently 6 chapters island-wide: Sea Pines (the founding chapter), Forest Beach, Shipyard, Palmetto Dunes/Singleton Beach, Port Royal, and North End.
+There are currently 6 chapters island-wide: Sea Pines (the founding chapter), Forest Beach, Shipyard, Palmetto Dunes/Singleton Beach, Port Royal and North End.
 How do trackers help the sea turtles?

 Trackers are provided with turtle education and training, so it’s okay if you don’t know much about the turtles just yet.
 Plus, you will be assigned a “mentor” tracker to help get you started.
 Sound interesting?